Russia ready to address India's concerns over massive trade deficit: Peskov | Politics

 ''We have deep experience in performing under the regime of these illegal sanctions,'' Peskov said.

-The Kremlin spokesperson also called for creating a mechanism to insulate India-Russia trade and energy ties from pressure from third countries, in an apparent reference to western sanctions.
+The Kremlin spokesperson also called for creating a mechanism to insulate India-Russia trade and energy ties from pressure by third countries, in an apparent reference to western sanctions.

-''We should create an architecture of our relationship that must be free of any influence coming from any third countries.
+''We should create an architecture of our relationship that must be free of any influence coming from any third country.

 ''We have to secure our relationship; we have to secure our trade that brings mutual benefit.
 We have to secure our trade from pressure from abroad,'' he said.

-The Kremlin spokesperson also called for a new system of global trade where the payment system (Dollar denominated trade) is not used as a ''political tool''.
+The Kremlin spokesperson called for a new system of global trade where the payment system (dollar-denominated trade) is not used as a ''political tool''.

 Peskov indicated that putting in place a mechanism for settling trade in national currencies, avoiding the US dollar dominated system, may figure in Modi-Putin talks.